spacotto/grimoire/python/chapters/chapter024.md

 ## Polymorphic Behaviour

-Polymorphic behavior emerges when different objects respond to the same message in type-appropriate ways.
+Polymorphic behaviour emerges when different objects respond to the same message in type-appropriate ways.
 The caller doesn't need to know the specific type—only that the object supports the required interface.
 ```python
 shapes = [Circle(5), Rectangle(4, 6), Triangle(3, 4)]